COSIMA/ACCESS-OM2-1-025-010deg-report/README.md

 Here's how:
 1. Bring up a terminal and `cd` to your document directory.
 2. Do `git status -u` to see what files you've changed (for more detail, do `git diff`).
 3. Do `git add FILENAME` repeatedly for each file whose changes you want to commit (replacing `FILENAME` with the file's relative path).
+Don't add any binary files (e.g. .pdf or .png).
 4. If you added any files in step 3, do `git commit -m "My comments"` to commit these files to your local repository (with a comment on what was changed).
 5. Do `git pull` to merge any changes from your GitHub repository into your local version (e.g. if you also pushed text changes via Overleaf or figure changes via the VDI).
 6. Do `git pull upstream master` to merge any changes from the [central version](https://github.com/OceansAus/ACCESS-OM2-1-025-010deg-report) into the local version (hopefully there will be no merge conflicts).